• Skip to primary navigation

 You can use regular chocolate for the coating but pay close attention to the melting step.
 Use a baking bar, not chocolate chips.
 Sometimes you might need to add a small amount (½ teaspoon or so) of butter or coconut oil to facilitate the melting and mixing.
 It's for this reason I used the candy melts, as they tend to be more reliable for this use.

-Pin for Oreo truffle footballs.
+pin for Oreo truffle footballs.

 More recipes for Oreo Lovers

-• Oreo Krispies (Cookies and Cream Rice Krispies Treats)
+Oreo Krispies (Cookies and Cream Rice Krispies Treats)

-• Oreo Cupcakes
+Oreo Cupcakes

-• Snowman Oreo Balls
+Snowman Oreo Balls

-• White Chocolate Cheesecake with Oreo Crust
+White Chocolate Oreo Cheesecake

 many decorated football Oreo truffles on paper.

-5 from 11 votes
+5 from 61 votes

 Print Pin it!
+Save Saved!

 Football Oreo Truffles